 Find out more about ESP, warning lights and how it works in this guide.

-Fitted as standard to most cars registered since 2014, ESP is an important piece of safety technology that sits in the background and acts when it detects danger.
+Fitted as standard to most cars registered since 2014, ESP or ESC is an important piece of safety technology that sits in the background and acts when it detects danger.
 In most cases, you won’t ever know it’s fitted until you really need it.

-How does ESP work on a car?
+How does ESP or ESC work on a car?

 The system works via wheel speed sensors, steering angle sensors, and yaw rate sensors, to monitor the vehicle's speed, direction, and the driver's steering input.